-Seth Owen serves as President of Unbroken Horizons Scholarship Foundation and as Chair of the Board of Directors.
-Additionally, Seth serves as a Youth Ambassador for the Human Rights Campaign and as an Intern in Congresswoman Stephanie Murphy’s Washington, D.C.
+Brooklyn Owen, formerly known as Seth Owen, serves as President of Unbroken Horizons Scholarship Foundation and as Chair of the Board of Directors.
+Additionally, Brooklyn serves as a Youth Ambassador for the Human Rights Campaign and as an Intern in Congresswoman Stephanie Murphy’s Washington, D.C.
 Office.
-Seth is currently an Undergraduate Student at Georgetown University where he plans to double-major in Government and African American Studies.
-Seth is proud to have brought awareness to the issue of LGBTQ+ homelessness when his story was shared on The Ellen DeGeneres Show and in former Vice President Joe Biden’s speech at the 2018 Human Rights Campaign National Dinner.
-Seth is honored to be given the opportunity – because of the generous donations of people around the globe and because of the Ellen DeGeneres Show, partnered with Cheerios – to be able to start this scholarship foundation to give students in marginalized communities a chance to further their education and effect change around the world.
+Brooklyn is currently an Undergraduate Student at Georgetown University where she plans to major in Government and minor in Disability Studies.
+Brooklyn is proud to have brought awareness to the issue of LGBTQ+ homelessness when her story was shared on The Ellen DeGeneres Show and in former Vice President Joe Biden’s speech at the 2018 Human Rights Campaign National Dinner.
+Brooklyn is honored to be given the opportunity – because of the generous donations of people around the globe and because of the Ellen DeGeneres Show, partnered with Cheerios – to be able to start this scholarship foundation to give students in marginalized communities a chance to further their education and effect change around the world.

 Zenja Stallworth serves as Vice President of Unbroken Horizons Scholarship Foundation and as Vice Chair of the Board of Directors.
 Additionally, she is an Educator at the secondary school level and is Founder and Director of Ladies of First Coast and Women of First Coast, two nonprofits that mentor young women.
 For the past ten years, Zenja has taught and mentored countless youth in an urban school district.
 Her passion for positively affecting youth’s lives has brought her to Unbroken Horizons.
 She shares Seth’s passion in helping marginalized youth access post-secondary education.
 Zenja believes that the funds received from the scholarship may serve as a powerful catalyst to keep students to stay in school.